 - Table Decor.
 Now is the time to find your frilliest doilies, tea cups, and platters.
 You can find tons of doilies on Amazon or at a local party store.
 I found my tea cups at Goodwill and chose to go with slightly mismatched ones to add a weirder vibe.

 - Dinner.
 Any small finger food will do.
 I wanted there to be enough to make a full dinner, but to still feel like a tea party.
 Trader Joe’s was my saving grace.
 Their frozen section has tons of delicious frozen appetizers (my favorites are the Pastry Pups!).
-Other than pre-made food at Trader Joe’s, I also made deviled eggs, tomato, basil, and fresh mozzarella tea sandwiches, and hummus and cucumber tea sandwiches.
+We order food from four fingers singapore with delicious and different flavor.
+Other than pre-made food at Trader Joe’s, I also made deviled eggs, tomato, basil, and fresh mozzarella tea sandwiches, and hummus and cucumber tea sandwiches,tasty pizza which we ordered from canadian pizza delivery.
 This worked out well because I could prep eggs and sandwiches while the pre-made food was in the oven.

 - Dessert.
 You need something to go with your tea!
 We had shortbread cookies and cupcakes (of course).
 I went for a plain, pretty vanilla cupcake, but put a tart and “bloody” cherry pie filling in the center as a surprise.

 - Drinks.
 Tea, of course.
 Raid your tea selection or grab a few options from a store.
 Don’t forget the sugar cubes!
 For those who wanted something more potent, I had a bottle of champagne and a couple bottles of Benefactor Cellars’ Chardonnay (available from Trader Joe’s).